-The main aim of the foster carer review is to determine whether the foster carer(s) continues to be suitable to foster and whether there should be any changes in the terms of the approval.
-It is an opportunity to look at the progress the foster carer has made and to set targets and goals for the next year within the annual development plan.
-Training needs are also assessed and a recommendation for future approval is made by the SSW.
-In Capstone South West the Carer Review involves the foster carers, their SSW and is chaired by an Independent Reviewing Officer.
+The main aim of the annual review is to determine whether the foster carer's approval continues to be suitable to foster and whether there should be any changes in the terms of the approval.

+The annual review is an opportunity to look at the progress the foster carer has made and to set targets and goals for the next year within the annual development plan.
+Training needs are also assessed and a recommendation for future approval is made by the Supervising Social Worker and the Reviewing Officer.

-As part of our commitment to carers, Capstone South West will ensure that:
+Capstone will ensure that:

-- All Capstone South West foster carers have a SSW who fulfils the function of a line manager and provides support.
-The SSW's visits are treated as a supervision session with an agenda and record of the meeting. - □ The foster carer's training, support and development needs are regularly reviewed, and their progress appraised at the foster carer's review. - Foster carers have access to key personnel within Capstone South West, including experienced foster carers, administrators, social workers and managers.
+- All Capstone foster carers have a Supervising Social Worker who fulfils the function of a line manager and provides support.
+The Supervising Social Worker's visits are treated as a supervision session with an agenda and record of the meeting. - The foster carer's training, support and development needs are regularly reviewed, and their progress appraised at the foster carer's annual review. - Foster carers have access to key personnel within Capstone, including experienced foster carers, administrators, social workers and managers. - Foster carers are able to understand the relevance of the National Minimum Standards, in particular those which are child centred, to their own professional development through meetings with managers and Supervising Social Workers. - Capstone seeks the views of specific groups of foster carers (e.g. black and minority ethnic carers or male carers) on their support needs which may be met in a variety of ways through specific training, support groups, email groups or mentoring. - Foster carers are also offered support through a counselling service or an independent supporter for foster carers if they are dealing with a particularly stressful situation (e.g. when an allegation has been made).
+This is likely to be provided via their Foster Talk membership.

-- Foster carers can understand the relevance of the National Minimum Standards, in particular those which are child centred, to their own professional development through meetings with SSWs. - □ Foster Carers can consult with key stake holders on their support needs which may be met in a variety of ways through specific training, support groups, email groups or mentoring. - □ Foster carers are supported through independent support for foster carers if they are subject to an allegation. - Support is available to partners, sons and daughters of foster carers through individual support by the SSW or support groups or activities in recognition of the involvement of all members of the family in the fostering task.
+- Foster carers are expected, enabled and encouraged to attend training sessions and support groups. - Support is made available to partners and sons and daughters of foster carers through individual support by the Supervising Social Worker or support groups in recognition of the involvement of all members of the family in the fostering task.